Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 Step 4: Verification by SBI

-The bank will verify your income and eligibility.
-This may also include cross-checking details with state authorities.
+The bank will verify your income and eligibility, which may include cross-checking details with state authorities.

 Step 5: Subsidy Approval and Interest Coverage

-If approved, the government will pay the education loan SBI interest rate during the moratorium period directly to SBI.
-This ensures that you don’t face any extra interest burden until repayment starts.
+If approved, the government will pay the education loan interest during the moratorium period directly to SBI, ensuring you do not face any extra interest burden until repayment starts.

 Step 6: Repayment Phase

 Once the moratorium ends, you will begin repaying the principal amount only.
-After this point, interest charges will apply as per the SBI student loan interest rate applicable to your scheme.
+After this point, interest charges apply as per the applicable SBI student loan interest rate.

 Impact of SBI Education Loan Subsidy on Repayment

-The most significant advantage of the education loan subsidy SBI offers is that students don’t have to worry about interest piling up during their studies.
-Let’s see how it makes a difference.
+The most significant advantage of the education loan subsidy SBI offers is that students do not have to worry about interest accumulating during their studies.

 How Much Subsidy on Education Loan?